 In a traditional classroom, students may learn language skills; however, they are not forced to practice these skills in real-world situations.
 Through language immersion, your child will both learn the practical language skills in a classroom while also being forced to use them with local, native speakers during the excursions and/or host family experience.
 Studies show that 4 weeks of a full language immersion experience can be equivalent to a yearlong college language course because of the intensity of use.

 Greenheart Travel cannot award high school credit.
 Please talk to your school about earning credit for your child’s time abroad.
 Refer to this blog post for tips on transferring credit.

 Why should I choose Greenheart Travel?

 Greenheart Travel provides 24-hour support to you and your child throughout the application, program and alumni processes.
 We are a small staffed non-profit that is accredited with CSIET, so you know you’ll always be talking to a real person on the other line.
 We are proud to always be available for your questions and concerns and we always answer our emails and phone calls quickly.
-We pride ourselves on developing a personal relationship with our participants, and love staying connected with them throughout the experience on social media & email.
-We offer the personal connection and support that many of our competitors do not.
+We pride ourselves on developing a personal relationship with our participants and love staying connected with them throughout the experience on social media & email.
+We offer a personal connection and support that many of our competitors do not.

 What if my child has an allergy/specific dietary requirement?

 We can cater to vegetarian needs quite easily.
 Any other specific diets should be discussed with us to see if we can arrange to have your needs met.